rlseaton/superdogpit/README.md

 # XP Trading Cards
 As you're out killing mobs, you might notice that they now occasionally drop trading cards!
 Most of them will be for all of the classic Minecraft characters we all know and love such as Pig, Zombie, Cow, etc.

-But sometimes you'll get a card based on one of players on the server, or even cards for characters who have appeared in game jams or games being actively developed on the Dogpit Discord!
+But sometimes you'll get a card based on one of the players on the server, or even cards for characters who have appeared in game jams or games being actively developed on the Dogpit Discord!

 ![alt text](https://rlseaton.github.io/superdogpit/images/card.png "Trading Card")